Solafune-Inc/solafune-tools/solafune_tools/osm/super_resolution/README.md

               ├── *_low.tif
               └── ...
      ```
-     After you comply with the dataset structure, you can run this script below to set the True option using your dataset
+     After you comply with the dataset structure, you can run the script below to set the True option using your dataset
      ```bash
      python train.py --own_dataset
      ```
-     Because there are about 4 steps in training the model, it will take around 10-15 days to train all the models depending on how many main datasets or your type of GPUs.
+     Because there are about 4 steps in training the model, it will take around 10-15 days to train all the models, depending on how many main datasets or your type of GPUs.
-   - If you want to continue your last training after you have done your first model training, you can use this flag `--continue-training` followed by your models' directory where you keep trained model checkpoint.
-Please follow this naming format for your mid-training like this folder tree also follow the four-fold arrangement start from number zero to number three.
+   - If you want to continue your last training after you have done your first model training, you can use this flag `--continue-training` followed by your models' directory where you keep the trained model checkpoint.
+Please follow this naming format for your mid-training, like this folder tree Also follow the four-fold arrangement starting from number zero to number three.
       ```tree
       working
          ├── trained_model_fold0.ckpt